Madivoli/portfolio_projects/README.md

 **Results:** 141 row(s) affected.

 Step 4.
-Removing duplicate records using a WHERE clause
+Removing duplicate records using a WHERE clause:

        DELETE t FROM students_info_staging AS t
                 JOIN (